If you are on this web page, you are probably already aware of the pending class-action lawsuits against Philips over their recalled CPAP machines.

 Now we can discuss the most recent update to the case.
 Essentially, the class action panel that determines who qualifies came out with guidelines on who can sue in this particular class-action claim.

 In other words, the panel has specified who qualifies as a member of the protected class.
-And their findings are exactly what was outlined in the previous section.
+And their findings are exactly what was outlined in the “Do I Qualify?” section above.

 Thus, if you meet these criteria, you can join the ongoing class action.
-Still, if you are unsure after applying the criteria to your claim, give Fob James Law Firm a call to see what your options are.
+If you are unsure about if you meet the criteria for a claim, please give Fob James Law Firm a call to see what your options are.

 Ready to File Your Philips CPAP Recall Lawsuit Claim?